 Here's how to get started

-Apply to TCC using our online application.
+Apply to TCC using our free online application.
 You can save your application and finish it later.

 You will be assigned a 7-digit Student ID number when you complete the application.
 Write this number down.